The Final Years

 All across the empire, people were forced to convert to Christianity or face torture or the death penalty.
 In 386 CE the temple of Zeus in Syria was destroyed, followed by the temples at Carrhae and Hieropolis.
 In 389 CE Theodosius became emperor, and continued the destruction.
 The temple of Isis in Alexandria was next, followed by the temple of Tanit in Carthage, and innumerable smaller temples.

 The religion of Cybele was especially hated by the Christians, for a number of reasons.
-It had an impressive history, having evolved from such pre-historic beginnings as Catal Hoyuk in 6000 BCE... and as such, it could readily lay claim to being mankind's first and oldest religion.
-It was popular, with a long record of service to the community, and as we have already discussed, the Sibyls of the ancient world were in fact Priestesses of Cybele.
+It had a much more impressive history than theirs, having evolved from such pre-historic beginnings as Catal Hoyuk in 6000 BCE... and as such, it could readily lay claim to being mankind's first and oldest religion.
+In addition, it was very popular, with a long record of service to the community... and finally, as we have already discussed, the Sibyls of the ancient world were in fact Priestesses of Cybele.

 Consequently, in 390 CE, Theodosius issued orders that all transgender Priestesses were to be murdered, by torturing them to death or burning them at the stake.
 This would provide yet another excuse to attack the remaining temples.
 Christian death squads roamed throughout the empire, eager to carry out these orders.
 Over the next few years, nearly every small temple in Turkey, Egypt and the Middle East was destroyed, and their Priests and Priestesses murdered.